Freshworks

 Freshworks Inc. is a cloud-based software-as-a-service company, founded in 2010 in Chennai, India.
 The company provides cloud-based tools for customer relationship management (CRM), IT service management (ITSM), and e-commerce marketing.

-On September 22, 2021, Freshworks became the first Indian SaaS company to be listed on Nasdaq.
 In its initial public offering, Freshworks raised $1.03 billion following earlier funding rounds from venture capital firms such as Accel and Google's venture capital fund, CapitalG.

 History

 Freshworks was founded in 2010 by former Zoho employees Girish Mathrubootham and Shan Krishnasamy in Chennai, India, as Freshdesk.
 The company moved their headquarters to San Mateo, California, in 2018.
 The company focuses on developing cloud-based customer service software and has undergone multiple rounds of funding from investors such as Accel, Tiger Global Management, and Sequoia Capital.

-During its development, Freshworks acquired three other companies, 1CLICK.io, Konotor, and Frilp, in 2015.
+Freshworks acquired three other companies, 1CLICK.io, Konotor, and Frilp, in 2015.
 In 2016, the company launched its second product, Freshsales, a customer relationship management (CRM) software.

+In 2014, it launched Freshservice, an ITSM that offers software and hardware asset management, incident management, and service request tracking services.

-In 2017, Freshdesk officially changed its name to Freshworks Inc. This change was part of their strategy to become a multi-product company and avoid limiting their brand to just helpdesk solutions.
-In 2018, the company achieved annual recurring revenue of over $100 million and launched a product suite called Freshworks 360.
+In 2017, Freshdesk changed its name to Freshworks Inc.

 In 2020 Zoho accused Freshworks of stealing Zoho's intellectual property, and the lawsuit was settled in 2021.

-The company's annual recurring revenue was reported as over $200 million in 2020, over $300 million in 2021, and $400 million in 2022.
-In 2023, Freshworks set a goal of $1 billion total revenue by 2026.

-Freshworks disclosed that it acquired Device42, an American IT-management firm, for $230 million in May 2024.
-Also in May, Mathrubootham transitioned to the role of executive chairman, with Dennis Woodside succeeding him as CEO.
+Freshworks acquired Device42, an American IT-management firm, for $230 million in May 2024.
+In the same month, Mathrubootham transitioned to the role of executive chairman, with Dennis Woodside succeeding him as CEO.

+In December 2025, Freshworks agreed to acquire FireHydrant, an incident management platform powered by artificial intelligence, to expand its IT service management portfolio; the acquisition closed in January 2026.
+Freshworks reported 2025 as its first GAAP-profitable year, with net income of $183.7 million on revenue of $838.8 million.

+In March 2026, the company appointed Ian Tickle as chief revenue officer.

+In April 2026, the company introduced a new product called ITAM (short for "IT Asset Management"), which manages a company's entire technology stack.
+It replaced their existing tool, now renamed "IT Asset Management- Classic", and was made available to a part of the company's userbase.